Not Covered

 What if I need the medication right away?

 You can request an expedited (fast) coverage determination.
 Your plan must decide within 24 hours if your prescriber indicates that waiting for a standard decision could seriously harm your health.
-Your prescriber can also request a temporary supply of the drug while the exception is being reviewed.
+Separately, if you are new to your plan — or your plan dropped or restricted your drug at the start of the plan year — ask the pharmacy about a one-time, 30-day transition fill of a drug you were already taking, which covers you while the exception request is sorted out.

 Can my doctor help me appeal?